nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Displays the data of persons with the given `tag` name.

 Examples:
-* `filter banker` will list all persons with the tag "banker".
+* `filter banker` will list all persons with the tag “banker”.

 ### Clearing all entries : `clear`